Sandesh567/Sandesh567/README.md

-<br> Hi, I'm Sandesh Raj Bhatta — a recent BIM graduate passionate about technology, problem-solving, and continuous learning.
+<br> I'm Sandesh Raj Bhatta — a self-motivated and curious beginner frontend developer from Nepal.
+I started my journey into the world of web development, and I've been loving every step of it!

- <br>I'm currently diving into Python programming, exploring its potential in areas like automation, data science, and web development..<br>
+ <br>I enjoy turning ideas into simple, clean, and responsive websites.
+Right now, I'm focused on learning the core technologies that power the web and slowly building my confidence through small projects and hands-on practice...<br>

  ## 🌐 Socials: